 Investing in Equity funds has become quite popular in India.
 It is a kind of mutual fund in which you need to invest principally on the sticks, which can be managed in both ways, actively as well as passively.
 Due to its nature, it is popularly known under the name of stock funds too.
 The idea of mutual funds can be broadly categorized based on the size of the company, the investment pattern of the holdings in the fields of the portfolio as well as geography.

 Definition of Equity Funds:

 The idea of an equity mutual fund deals with the idea of investing the assets in the listed securities of the stock market.
-According to the guidelines of SEBI, an equity fund must invest a minimum of sixty-five percent of its total assets in either equities or in the instruments which are directly related to equity.
+According to the SEBI guidelines, an equity fund must invest a minimum of sixty-five percent of its total assets in either equities or in the instruments that are directly related to equity.

 It can invest an average balance ranging between 0-35%.
-This investment can be done either in terms of debt or through money market securities.
-Although these schemes can be managed both actively and passively, the equity mutual funds in India have usually managed actively.
+This investment can be made either in terms of debt or through money management market securities.
+Although these schemes can be managed actively and passively, India’s equity mutual funds have usually managed actively.

 Classification of Equity Funds:

-The equity funds are usually categorized based on the size of the listed company the shares are invested in, the geographical standards on which those investments are focused and the style of investment.
+The equity funds are usually categorized based on the size of the listed company the shares are invested in, the geographical standards on which those investments are focused, and the investment style.
 Well, under the standards of SEBI, the equity investment can be classified into the following categories:

 Based on Capitalization

 The Large Capital Equity Fund: It is open-end equity schemes that invest a minimum of 80% of the total assets in large companies’ shares.
 In other words, it can be said that this equity scheme deals with the top 100 companies in the term of the total capitalization value in the market.
 These funds usually generate low returns if compared to the small capital and mid capital equity funds.